ripple-alpha/ripple-alpha-lib/docs/index.md

 ## schemaValidator

-Unlike the rest of the ripple-lib API, schemaValidator is a static object on RippleAPI.
+Unlike the rest of the ripple-alpha-lib API, schemaValidator is a static object on RippleAPI.
 It provides utility methods that do not use a server.

 ## schemaValidate